 Credit subject to status.
 T&Cs apply.

-We know that sometimes life just happens...protect your new stuff with one of our Argos Care policies.
-Each is tailored to your product and offers extra protection in addition to your standard manufacturer's guarantee.*
+Protect your new stuff with Argos Care and get extra cover in addition to your standard manufacturer's guarantee.*